spacetelescope/drizzlepac/doc/source/multivisit_products.rst

 -------------------------------
 SkyCell layers would normally result in arrays that take up 1.8Gb each, or nearly 4Gb for the entire FITS file.
 In addition, most of a typical SkyCell layer will be empty due to the small size of most detectors, especially the WFC3/IR, ACS/HRC and ACS/SBC detectors which are only 1024x1024 arrays.
-Each SkyCell then gets evaluated to only define a common subarray size that covers ALL HST data for the SkyCell regardless of the layer, then uses that to define the smallest WCS specification possible for the SkyCell.
+As a result, each SkyCell is evaluated to define only a common subarray size that covers ALL HST data for the SkyCell regardless of the layer, then uses that to define the smallest WCS specification possible for the SkyCell.
 The data from **p1889x07y19** actually only covers about 1/4 of the entire SkyCell resulting in a WCS defined as: